Cluster Management

 • This operation creates a service interruption that should last no longer than a few minutes.

-• If an upgrade fails, your cluster will automatically revert to the original cluster and you will be notified by email.
+• If an upgrade fails, your cluster will automatically revert back to the original cluster and you will be notified by email.

 A minor version upgrade can be done simply with a Cluster Refresh.
 For non-critical fixes, we automatically update clusters to the latest point release gradually through: